UnconnectedBedna/shrink-backup/README.md

 To update an existing img file simply use the `-U` option and the path to the img file.<br>
 Example: `sudo shrink-backup -U /path/to/backup.img`

-**Resizing img file when updating**<br>
+#### Resizing img file when updating:
 If `-a` is used in combination with `-U`, the script will compare the root partition on the img file to the size `resize2fs` recommends as minimum.<br>
 The img file needs to be **+256MB** smaller than `resize2fs` recommended minimum to be expanded.<br>
 The img file needs to be **+512MB** bigger than `resize2fs` recommended minimum to be shrunk.<br>
 This is to protect from unessesary resizing operations most likely not needed.

-If manually added space is used in combination with `-U`, the img file/root partition will be expanded by that amount.
+If *manually added space* is used in combination with `-U`, the img file's root partition will be expanded by that amount.
 No checks are being performed to make sure the data you want to back up will actually fit.<br>
 Only expansion is possible with this method.

 ## btrfs